Nicotine Pouch Side Effects: What Research Says

 Headache: can happen from both overuse and nicotine withdrawal.

-• Severe mouth or gum inflammation lasting more than 2 weeks: Severe, persistent inflammation suggests either pouch sensitivity or an underlying oral condition worth investigating.
+- Severe or persistent mouth or gum inflammation: Persistent inflammation suggests either pouch sensitivity or an underlying oral condition worth investigating.

 Special Populations

-Heart condition or high blood pressure: Nicotine raises both temporarily.
-If you have a cardiac history, discuss pouch use with your cardiologist before starting.
+Heart condition or high blood pressure: Nicotine can raise both temporarily.
+If you have a cardiac history, get clinician guidance before starting or continuing.

 Anxiety or panic disorder: Nicotine can trigger or worsen anxiety in susceptible people.
-Start with the lowest strength (2–4 mg) and monitor mood carefully.
+Monitor symptoms carefully and seek medical advice if symptoms change.

 The Rule of Thumb